TensorFleet/docs/docs/tutorials/02_telemetry.md

 ### Display Logic

 The example displays both raw and managed data side-by-side, updating every second to show real-time telemetry changes.
-We usage the same mechanism to draw a map for mission control.
+We use the same mechanism to draw a map for mission control.